 Salary Deferral Limits

-In 2016, Plan participants were able to defer up to $18,000 annually for their retirement account.
+In 2019, Plan participants are able to defer up to $19,000 annually for their retirement account.
 They must complete a Salary Deferral Agreement (Dynamic Form) to indicate the percentage they want to have deducted from their pay.
+Salary deferral limits are set by the IRS and may be adjusted annually.

 Employees who are age 50 or older can make additional tax-deferred contributions ("catch-up contributions") beyond the general salary deferral limit described above.
-The catch-up contribution maximum amount was $6,000 in 2016.
+The catch-up contribution maximum amount is $6,000 annually.

 Unused Accrued Vacation Contributions

-Participants who terminate their employment with Lesley University and are entitled to receive a cash-out of unused accrued bona fide vacation leave may choose to contribute all or a portion of that vacation leave cash-out to the Retirement Plan as a salary deferral.
+Participants who terminate their employment with Lesley University and are entitled to receive a cash-out of unused accrued bona fide vacation leave may choose to contribute all or a portion of that vacation leave cash-out to the Retirement Plan as a salary deferral, subject to IRS guidelines.

-The specific percentage of your vacation leave cash-out that you elect to defer can be different from the specific percentage that was elected to defer from regular compensation.
+The specific percentage of your vacation leave cash-out that you elect to defer can be different from the percentage that was elected to defer from regular compensation prior to your termination date.
 Your salary deferrals from your regular compensation plus any salary deferrals you elect to make from your vacation leave cash-out may not exceed the applicable legal limits allowed under IRS guidelines.
 Salary deferrals from a vacation leave cash-out is initiated by completing a Salary Deferral Agreement (DOC) and contacting Human Resources prior to the deadline for processing your final pay.

 Changing or Stopping Elections